evoingram/vbDatabase/README.md

 # VBProjects
-Learning how to use VB.net instead of VBA; eventually going to port my Access/MySQL db to a web version of some sort.
+Learning how to use VB.net instead of VBA; porting this to a [React/Redux version](https://github.com/evoingram/webapp-frontend) with a [back end](https://github.com/evoingram/webapp-backend) via Node, Express, and PostgreSQL.